icon_notification notification-animation 2

 • Current income: It includes rental income, dividends from investments, pension, interest from Fixed Deposits (FD) and bank accounts, among others.
 The funds from current income are freely repatriable without any limit.

-• Capital income: It includes proceeds from maturity of FD, sale of property, redemption of mutual funds, shares, fund transfers from your NRO account to NRE account.
+• Capital income: It includes proceeds from maturity of FD, sale of property, redemption of mutual funds, shares and fund transfers from your NRO account to your NRE account.
 The interest earned in an NRO account is taxable in India.
 You can repatriate capital funds up to USD 1 million cumulatively per Financial Year (April–March) for all your NRO accounts held in India.
-Funds transfer from your NRO account to your NRE account also falls under the USD 1 million limit.
+Fund transfers from your NRO account to your NRE account also fall under the USD 1 million limit.

 Open an NRO Account